saurabhjape/Claims-Processing-System-Analysis-And-Design-For-A-Health-Insurance-Company/README.md

 (a) Propose a Business Case of Value based care, for a Health Insurance company

-(b) Implement the Claim Processing System to Support ICD 09 to ICD 10 code, considering other system Integrate with it
+(b) Implement the Claim Processing System to Support ICD 09 - 10 code conversion, considering other system Integrate with it

 ------------------------------------------------------------------------------------------------------------------------------